Home » Blog » Technology » Comparison » Difference Between NAS Vs SAN & Which is Right for Business

 Also, NAS hard drives are equipped with built-in computer processing capabilities that support health monitoring, firmware, and other applications operating on the device.

-How Does SAN work?
+How does SAN work?

 Storage Area Network offers a high-speed infrastructure that connects servers to their logical disk units.
-A logical disk unit is the blocks allocated from a pool of storage units that are highlighted to the server as a logical disk.
+A logical disk unit is the blocks allocated from a pool of storage units that are assigned to the server as a logical disk.

 A well-developed, distributed, and designed SAN can stand firm with multiple devices, ensuring safe data.